 Results: I managed one strong lead that went cold after 3-4 days on Coffee Meets Bagel.

 I didn’t pay for their paid subscription.
 I am guessing that you can get higher quality leads from CMB.
 However, that’s yet to be confirmed as I haven’t used the paid subscription from there.

 Note: I also hold true to a high quality threshold when it comes to online dating.
 If anything, I do not wish to date down when we’re forced to transition in unprecedented times.
 Simply speaking, I do not wish date lower quality women as compared to when I didn’t need to use online dating as a channel.
 I might be proven wrong in time though.

 Okay Cupid makes a strong case by updating its app and user interface.
 I remembered using this app in my early twenties due to influence from another friend who was somewhat 100% reliant on, on online dating apps.
 He had no friends and hated approaching women.

-He ended up dating a cute local University chick from that app and I was thoroughly surprised.
+He ended up dating a cute local University undergraduate girl from Okaycupid and I was thoroughly surprised.
 I’ll be testing this app moving forward.

 No surprises here, you need to pay to get matches.

 I also downloaded Bumble and Paktor.
 Not surprisingly, they both also require paid subscriptions if you want to get anything out of it.
 Paktor also seems to be a lot more localised and require the opposite sex to put up skin in the game as well.
 This may very well be a quality filter.
 That means that people on it are going to be a lot more serious.

 Finally, as of today, I don’t intend to splash a couple hundreds of dollars on online dating apps at a go in attempt to figure them out all at once.
 I’ll be testing out Okay Cupid, Tinder and Coffee Meets Bagel in the coming months.